Vanlightly/ChaosTestingCode/RabbitMqUdn/readme.md

 $ python -u quorum-queue-test.py --queue q --tests 20 --actions 20 --grace-period-sec 300 --in-flight-max 100 --sac true  2>&1 | tee test.log
 ```

+Note that the random-test.py can also do this.

 ## Single Active Consumer Test

 ### Test Design